Christopher Booker (Deceased)

 February 7, 2015

-Christopher Booker writes an article in The Telegraph titled, “The fiddling with temperature data is the biggest science scandal ever.”
+Christopher Booker wrote an article in The Telegraph titled, “The fiddling with temperature data is the biggest science scandal ever.”
 Booker writes future generations will “look back on the global-warming scare of the past 30 years” and “nothing will shock them more than the extent to which the official temperature records […] were systematically ‘adjusted’ to show the Earth as having warmed much more than the actual data justified.”

-Christopher Booker accuses climate scientists of falsifying data in the global surface temperature record, describing a “wholesale corruption of proper science,” citing a paper by the Science and Public Policy Institute (SPPI) as evidence.
+Christopher Booker accused climate scientists of falsifying data in the global surface temperature record, describing a “wholesale corruption of proper science,” citing a paper by the Science and Public Policy Institute (SPPI) as evidence.